spences10/scottspence.com/posts/2021/10/22/use-urql-with-svelte/index.md

 echo .env >> .gitignore
 ```

-As it's a publically accessible endpoint I'm not going to be too
+As it's a publicly accessible endpoint I'm not going to be too
-concerned about exposing it publically with the `VITE_` variable you
+concerned about exposing it publicly with the `VITE_` variable you
 can read up on hiding [env secrets] with SvelteKit for more
 information.